MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 ---
 title: Deploy Folder Redirection with Offline Files
-description: Learn how to deploy the Folder Redirection and Offline Files features together, including the steps needed to control access to the redirected files. ms.topic: article
+description: Learn how to deploy Folder Redirection and Offline Files together, including the steps needed to control access to the redirected files. ms.topic: article
 author: JasonGerend
 ms.author: jgerend